symfony/maker-bundle/src/Resources/doc/index.rst

 Symfony Maker helps you creating empty commands, controllers, form classes, tests and more so you can forget about the required boilerplate code.
-This bundle replaces `SensioGeneratorBundle`_ in modern Symfony applications and requires using Symfony 3.4 or newer and `Symfony Flex`_.
+This bundle is an alternative to `SensioGeneratorBundle`_ for modern Symfony applications and requires using Symfony 3.4 or newer and `Symfony Flex`_.

 Installation
 ------------